banbox/bandoc/en-US/guide/quick_local.md

 For more usage of the command line, [please refer to](./bot_usage.md).

 <img style="width:780px;margin-top:10px" src="/img/run_webui.jpg"/>

+Next, you might want to check out [banbot from beginner to advanced](https://www.bilibili.com/video/BV1b72CBXEQu/)

 When managing strategy projects, we recommend using AI IDE; you can also use `Visual Studio Code` or `GoLand`.